lorenzogirardi/kubernetes-apacherr/README.md

 ## Implementation

-The code in this project is designet to be managed apache configuration by configmap,
+The code in this project is designet to manage apache configuration by configmap,
-however some websites are really complex and the confib
+however some websites are really complex and there are some limits implication with etd max object size.

+In this scenario it's higly raccomended to deploy the release with a standard pipeline with compiled
+container on the source.